 There should rarely be a need to use a device or product to hold the chain off the ground.
 Utilizing safety chains the correct length will seldom touch the ground during highway towing.
 However, there may be some unusual trailer configurations that may need something to assist right length chains from touching the ground.

 When equipped, always attach the breakaway cable to the tow vehicle.
 The breakaway cable should not be longer than to allow the trailer to turn and not much longer than the extended length of the safety chains.
 It is vital for the trailer emergency brakes are activated within milliseconds if the trailer becomes disconnected and the chains fail.
 Never wrap the breakaway cable around or run through the safety chain, nor attach it to the chain hook.
 It is always good to verify the proper slack and test the breakaway switch at least once a year.

 Periodic greasing of the hitch ball and coupler will prolong the life of these components.

-Apparently, some dealers, salespersons, and hitch installers are not appropriately trained.
+Some dealers, salespersons, and hitch installers are not appropriately trained.
 Trailers with a chain attached on each side of the tongue, the SAE J684, paragraph 7.5.2 states: "Safety chain shall be connected to the towing vehicle and trailer so that the slack for each length of chain is approximately the same when the vehicles are aligned on a common front to rear centerline.
 There shall be no more slack than necessary to permit proper turning of the vehicles.
 The safety chains shall be crossed under the trailer tongue and connected to the hitch assembly or to other towing vehicle members."

 In some States, it is the law to use and cross the safety chains.